 HRY has been cited as a promising practice program for the way it involves youth as peer educators in the classroom, schools and communities.
 The program has been offered to 10 local high schools since 2006.
-Since then HRY has continued to grow and is offered in 25 schools in communities spreading from the Yarmouth area to Springhill to the South Shore.
-HRY has reached approximately 4,821 grade nine students and has trained 985 youth facilitators around the province.
+Since then, HRY has continued to grow and is offered at several schools around the province as well.
+To date a total of 2,000 youth facilitators have been trained and delivered the program to 8,700 grade nine students from around the province.

 The youth-to-youth teaching strategy is a key strength of HRY.
 Youth facilitators from grades 11-12 participate in training on leadership, facilitation skills and critical analysis; skills they bring into the classroom and build on in years to come.
 They report increased confidence in public-speaking and leadership skills, knowledge of issues affecting youth, improved personal relationships and involvement in social action.

 HRY continues to evolve incorporating youth voice, teacher feedback and emerging issues into the framework.
 Internal and external evaluations highlight strengths of the program:

 - Violence prevention with a diversity focus

 - Adaptable modelfor replication in other communities and school boards

 - Linked to grade nine Healthy Living curriculum outcomes.